ghoneycutt/puppet-module-ssh/README.md

 The `ssh::config_entry` defined type may be used directly and is used to manage Host entries in a personal `~/.ssh/config` file.

+If only the sshd_config file should be managed, this can be done by the ssh::sshd_config defined type.

+The ssh::instance defined type creates an additional systemd service file, sshd_config and service in a convenient way.

+The defined types ssh::service and ssh::service_instance as well as the class ssh::package are intended for internal use.
+They handle services, systemd files and package installation.

 ===

 ### Table of Contents